OleksandrChakalov/TeamGroup/README.md

 # TeamGroup
-Repository of the team project from OOA&amp;P
+Repository of the OOA&amp;P project